TextEdit (API): Limitations

-The first incarnation of TextEdit provided support for only a single style of text, which was applied to all text in the block.
+The first incarnation of TextEdit supported a single style of text, which applied to all text in a block.
 This was more than adequate for its intended use, supporting text entry fields.
 Later, support was added for styled text so that TextEdit could be used for more complex text editing tasks, such as text editing areas in web browsers, etc.

-TextEdit remains part of the Carbon API on macOS, but has been superseded by numerous other solutions including ATSUI in Carbon, the third party WASTE text engine, as well as NSText and related classes within Cocoa.
+TextEdit is part of the Carbon API on macOS, but has been superseded by numerous other solutions including ATSUI in Carbon, the third party WASTE text engine, as well as NSText and related classes within Cocoa.